 You’ll need to run both the modules from the separate command windows, or you can run them in two different IDLE instances.

 First of all, you would execute the server module followed by the client.
-We’ve given the full execution summary of the client-server program in the below table.
+We’ve given the full Execution Summary of the client-server program.

 For your note, we’ve tested the above client-server code using the Python 3 release.
 But you can easily convert the above code to run on Python 2.7.
 You need to replace the following line of code.